HCL-TECH-SOFTWARE/domino-cert-manager/docs/lets_encrypt.md

 **In general the best practice is to stay with the default chain of trust unless you really need or want to switch.**

+Unless you made changes, there is no action needed in February.

 ## How to request the shorter certificate chain today

 Domino CertMgr provides an option to request the alternate chain, if the new chain is required today.